MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Essbase.md

 ## Using data source navigator for DirectQuery

-When a **Data Connectivity mode** of **DirectQuery** is chosen, the data source navigator loads the servers configured for the APS server you’ve provided in the URL.
+When a **Data Connectivity mode** of **DirectQuery** is chosen, the data source navigator loads the servers configured for the APS server you've provided in the URL.
 Expanding a server node in the tree reveals the available applications.
 Expanding an application node reveals the available databases (also known as cubes).

 ![Essbase Direct Query data navigator selections](./media/essbase/direct-query-data-navigator.png)